 - 1 teaspoon salt

-In a large mason jar or other storage container, add all of the dry ingredients.
-Close the lid.
-Shake to mix.
-Make pancakes.
-Serve.
-Eat.
+In a large mason jar or another storage container, add all of the dry ingredients.

 Recipe: Griddle Cakes